 By adhering to the club’s guidelines on etiquette, you will be helping us provide a safe, warm, and friendly environment for playing badminton.

 - The number one rule is respect and consideration for other players.
-Treat others as how you would like to be treated.
-Under no circumstances shall a player subject anyone to abuse of any kind (be it verbal or physical).
-At the discretion of the committee, players who are found to be in breach of this rule will no longer be permitted to play.
+Under no circumstances shall a player subject anyone to abuse of any kind (verbal or physical).
+Players in breach of this rule will no longer be permitted to play.

-- At times, you may be paired up with players less advanced than yourself.
-Look after them, offer help, and make them feel welcome on court.
-Remember, everyone has to start from somewhere and you were once a beginner too.
+- Look after players who may be graded lower than you.
+Offer some tips and make them feel welcome.
+Remember, everyone has to start from somewhere, and you were once a beginner.

-- Try not to complain about the games you have or have not been given.
-The organisers are all volunteers and are trying their best to ensure the night runs smoothly.
-If you aren’t receiving a good mixture of games on a particular night, you may kindly bring it to the attention of the organiser.
+- Try not to complain about the games you receive.
+The organisers are all volunteers, trying their best to ensure the night runs smoothly.
+If you are not receiving a good mix of games, kindly and calmly let us know.

 - Avoid using foul language.

 - Introduce yourself to your partner if you have never met.
 You may optionally introduce yourself to your opponents if practical.

 - Follow the shuttlecock allocation system and do not take a shuttlecock allocated for another court.

 - Never use a new shuttlecock for warming up.